Queer Botany

 PROCESS

-Site research photographing and studying the various plants in the Marshes
+Site research studying the various plants in the Marshes

 We leveraged social media to communicate with our target audience and engage with the community through events and workshops